Analyst-pashe/Wireless-router-and-clients/README.md

 # Project: Configure a Wireless Router and Clients

-## 🎯 Objective
+## 🎯 Objectives
-To configure a wireless router and connect multiple clients using Cisco Packet Tracer, ensuring proper wireless connectivity and network communication.
+- **Part 1:** Connect the Devices
+- **Part 2:** Configure the Wireless Router
+- **Part 3:** Configure IP Addressing and Test Connectivity

 ## 🧰 Tools Used
 - Cisco Packet Tracer
-- Wireless router and clients (PCs, laptops, or smartphones)
+- Wireless router and client devices (PCs, laptops)
-- IP addressing and DHCP configuration knowledge
+- Basic IP addressing and DHCP configuration knowledge

-## ⚙️ Steps
+## ⚙️ Steps / Lab Procedure
+1. **Connect the Devices:**
-1. Added a wireless router and connected it to a simulated ISP/network.
+   - Added a wireless router and connected client devices.
+   - Verified physical connections in Packet Tracer topology.

+2. **Configure the Wireless Router:**
-2. Configured the router’s wireless settings (SSID, security type, password).
+   - Set SSID, wireless security type, and password.
-3. Connected client devices to the wireless network.
+   - Enabled DHCP service for automatic IP assignment.

+3. **Configure IP Addressing and Test Connectivity:**
-4. Verified that clients received IP addresses automatically via DHCP.
+   - Verified clients received IP addresses via DHCP.
-5. Tested connectivity between clients using ping commands.
+   - Tested connectivity between clients using ping commands.
-6. (Optional) Configured additional router settings such as NAT or port forwarding if required.
+   - Ensured clients could communicate with each other and the router.

 ## 📈 Results
 - All client devices successfully connected to the wireless network.